ablaamim/Openstack-management-SVC/README.md

 ## Requirements:

 A successful Kolla-Ansible deployment requires meeting several key prerequisites.
 First, all target nodes must have a supported operating system, such as CentOS 7/8, Rocky Linux 8/9, or Ubuntu 20.04/22.04, with Python 3 installed.
 Second, each server requires a minimum of two network interfaces: one for management and one for provider/data traffic.
 Third, the deployment node (which can be one of the controllers) must have Ansible and Docker installed, and password-less SSH access configured to all other nodes in the cluster.
-Finally, all nodes must have their time synchronized using an NTP service (like Chrony or NTPd) to prevent errors in distributed services.
-Meeting these requirements ensures a stable foundation for the automated installation of the OpenStack environment.
+Finally Meeting these requirements ensures a stable foundation for the automated installation of the OpenStack environment.

 ### Key Advantages: